drrrho/tm2-ssh/README.md

 disabling the $ssh stream.

-If you pass in a block of several tuples into `$ssh`, then the individual tuples will be executed separately; but the conherence of the block on the outgoing side will be maintained.
+If you pass in a block of several tuples into `$ssh`, then the individual tuples will be executed separately; but the coherence of the block on the outgoing side will be maintained.

 # AUTHOR